xmidt-org/ears/docs/userguide/debug.md

 ## Technique 4 - Drain Data Sources

-Sometime you end up with some data source that is clogged with old test events you want to get rid of.
+Sometimes you end up with some data source that is clogged with old test events you want to get rid of.
 Again a route can come to the rescue.
 Simply deploy a drain route that consumes all events from your data source and throws them away by sending them to a debug sender.